HSAI ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, April 26, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Hesai Group ( HSAI) alleging that the Company violated federal securities laws.
+NEW YORK, May 2, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Hesai Group (NASDAQ: HSAI) alleging that the Company violated federal securities laws.

 This lawsuit is on behalf of investors who purchased Hesai Group securities pursuant and/or traceable to the registration statement and related prospectus issued in connection with Hesai's February 2023 initial public offering.